 MetaVR has developed high-resolution 3D urban terrain and vehicle models needed to create a virtual testbed for Small Unit Level Unmanned Aerial Vehicle (UAV) Systems or SUGV systems for proposed vehicle design evaluation.

-Vendors that produce highly mobile and deployable UAV systems (or Unmanned Aerial Systems (UAS)) to support company- and platoon-level operations that are day/night ISR-capable can test their designs and operation tactics in Virtual Reality Scene Generator (VRSG) using a MetaVR urban terrain database and vehicle model library of current and future vehicle designs (and provide their own).
+Vendors that produce highly mobile and deployable UAV systems to support company- and platoon-level operations that are day/night ISR-capable can test their designs and operation tactics in VRSG using a MetaVR urban terrain database and military vehicle model library of current and future vehicle designs (and provide their own).

 A US Government military command would distribute this virtual test environment in advance of candidate evaluations such that each vendor could incorporate and test their computer or hardware in the loop models of their UAV subsystems prior to on site experiments at the actual MOUT facility: air vehicle, launcher, Intelligence, Surveillance and Reconnaissance (ISR) payload, data link(s), and operator control unit.

 Potential systems could range from pocket-sized, backpack-portable, to single High-Mobility Multipurpose Wheeled Vehicle (HMMWV) transportable UAVs.
 The 3D terrain would be available in industry-standard formats with no redistribution fees; vendors would use the Distributed Interactive Simulation (DIS) networking technology to support multiple and concurrent live and constructive participant simulations.
 MetaVR VRSG can simulate the camera or sensor views of what the UAV prototype would display to an operator.
 The sensor views in VRSG can be configured to match the capabilities of a vendor's UAV.